Carreau/phd-dissertation/parts/part1.rst

     :alt: schematic of setup plus one
     :width: 90%

-    A schematic of used setup.
-The following element can be distinguished.
-An 1064nm Laser will be used for trapping, it first pass through two AODs that well respectively be responsible from moving the position of the trap in the X ad Y direction.
-The first couple of lenses between AODs are responsible from having both AOD conjugated.
-The second pair of lens will allow to steer the beam and make sure that the AODs are  conjugated with the back-focal plane of the first objective, putting then in the Fourier plane of the sample.
-Thus a change of angle of the light beam induce by the AOD in reflected into the objective by a change of position of the trap.
+    A schematic of  setup used.
+The following elements can be distinguished.
+An 1064nm laser s used for trapping.
+It first passes through two AODs that move the position of the trap in the X  and Y direction.
+The first couple of lenses (L1,L2) between AODs assure that AODs are in conjugated planes.
+    The second pair of lens (L3,L4) imaged the AODs plane in back-focal plane of the first objective.
-    The trapping light is collected by a second objective, converging on a Quadrant photodiode (QPD) conjugated with the back focal plane of the collecting objective.
+    Thus a change of angle of the light beam induce by the AOD result in a  change of position of the trap.
+The trapping light is collected by a second objective, and illuminating a Quadrant photodiode (QPD) conjugated with the back focal plane of the collecting objective.
 By construction QPD and AODs should be conjugated, so deviation of the light beam induced by one of the AODs is not supposed to induce any change of position of the laser spot on the QPD.
-Additional dichroics mirror allow to use bright field and epifluorescence at the same time than using optical tweezer.
+Additional dichroic mirrors allow to use bright field and epifluorescence simultaneously optical tweezer.

 Determination of force and displacement on bead
 ===============================================